-This method of test covers the procedure for determining the relation between moisture content and density of soils using "Families of Moisture-Density Curves" and One-Point Proctor Test.
-This method is used to establish the "Theoretical" maximum dry density for soils having less than 45% retained on the No. 10 sieve and may be used in lieu of GDT-7 and GDT-24 for classification purposes and field compaction control of embankment, subgrade, and soil bases.
+Use this test method to determine the relation between moisture content and density of soils using the Families of Moisture-Density Curves and the One-Point Proctor Test.
+See Table set 1 for the Family A Curve, Table set 2 for the Family B Curve, and Table set 3 for the Family C Curve.

+This method establishes the "theoretical" maximum dry density for soils having less than 45 percent retained on the No. 10 (2.00 mm) sieve.
+You may use this method in lieu of GDT 7 and GDT 24a for classification purposes and field compaction control of embankment, subgrade, and soil bases.